 - GPA of 2.0 or higher on any previous college coursework. - Minimum grade of C or higher in any courses applied to the AAS Nursing program. - Completed applications for both GBC and the Nursing Program must be received by admissions and records no later than 5 p.m., April 1. - Completion of the nurse entrance test.
 This test is administered prior to April 1.
-The cost is approximately \$66.00.
+The cost of the entrance test is \$115.00

 More detailed information about the admission process will be provided in the application packet.

 Student selection and admission is completed one time per year.
 Preference is given to GBC service area students.
 Applicants not selected for the program will not be carried forward to the next year's program and must re-apply and meet the requirements prevailing at the time.